shaharsol/graphql-mongodb-example/README.md

 npm start
 ```

-To see it in action, run some mutations, for example:
+To see it in action, run some mutations. `createList`s, then `createCard`s for each list, then `createComment`s for each card. for example:
 ```
 mutation{
   createList(title:"todo")